 Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 You’ll know if you’ve read my other blogs, or followed me on Instagram that I categorically never design logos with lotus flowers, yoga asana (poses) or any cliche wellness industry visuals in them.
-My preference is always for totally unique visuals that no one else is using.

 What is branding?